wcygan/twote/documentation/MIDDLEWARE.md

 ## Frontend Middleware

-`twote-frontend` uses middleware to add authentication tokens to requests & to invalidate sessions for unauthenticated users.
+`twote-web` uses middleware to add authentication tokens to requests & to invalidate sessions for unauthenticated users.

 See PRs [#15](https://github.com/wcygan/twote/pull/15) & [#16](https://github.com/wcygan/twote/pull/16) for how frontend authentication middleware was added.